MostTornBrain/Whitehall-Mystery/README.md

 ## Future work

 * Improve Jack's behavior so there is more randomness at times.
 Perhaps have different states Jack can be in, so he acts less rationally for a span (if close to being caught, for example).
+Jack currently doesn't do any "tricky" unpredictable moves like a human might.
+Of course, Jack doesn't benefit from being able to hear people discussing where they think he is either. :-)
 * Improve the usage of the special cards.
 Alleys tend to be used up fairly quickly with the current logic.
 * Make a full-featured GUI using mouse point-and-click for moving investigators, searching for clues, etc.